MeinAccount/ea-snake/README.md

 ### `render.py`

 Allows you to pass a path to a specific population file that you want to watch.
 It will pick the best player out of the population and render it in a gui.
+If no population is specified, the latest will be used.

 ![](images/render)